dmillard/eigengdb/README.rst

 In the resulting gdb prompt that shows up, add your breakpoint and run the file

 .. code-block:: bash

    b 7
-   run # it runs until you hit the breakpoint p mat # shows better formatting
+   run # run until breakpoint
+   p mat # shows eigengdb formatting

 License
 -------